Baystation12/Baystation12-Lore/Harr'qac.md

 ### Living

-Harr'qaci Skrell build circular houses, which often have many entrances around the ground floor.
+Harr'qaci Skrell often build circular houses, which often have many entrances around the ground floor.
 Usual living house for one family has 4 floors, the ground floor being entrance (since doors are at least on four sides), which can be also used for less private meetings, celebrations and stuff.
 First floor usually houses kitchen, living room and toilet.
 Second floor contains private rooms or offices and usually a toilet too.
 Third floor is mostly the same as second, but less usually has a toilet.
 In he middle of each floor, there is either an elevator or a staircase.
 On the top of houses, there are balconies, in which in some cases Skrell have little gardens.
 There's also a new trend currently, to build narrow metal bridges between balconies of houses with simillar height, if the inhabitants like each other.

 ## Government